weiyithu/SurroundDepth/README.md

 conda activate surrounddepth
 pip install -r requirements.txt
 ```
-Since we use [dgp codebase](https://github.com/TRI-ML/dgp) to generate groundtruth depth, yu should also install it.
+Since we use [dgp codebase](https://github.com/TRI-ML/dgp) to generate groundtruth depth, you should also install it.

 ## Data Preparation
 Datasets are assumed to be downloaded under `data/<dataset-name>`.